Search:

 Cabane de Prafleuri

-A very full day’s walk across the Grand Desert plateau from the Cabane de Louvie is the Cabane de Prefleuri.
+A very full day’s walk across the Grand Desert plateau from the Cabane de Louvie is the Cabane de Prafleuri.
 Though it is called the Cabane, there are in fact two huts here.
 The original and larger building was built to house workers excavating rock for the creation of the nearby Dixence dam, the highest gravity fed dam in the world.
-The smaller hut in front began operating in 2000, and is where our guests spend the night.
+The smaller, newer hut in front began operating in 2000, and is where our guests spend the night.
 It has 59 beds in mixed sized dorms from 4 to up to 17 people.

 Dinner at the Cabane de Prafleuri is almost always vegetarian and very delicious.
 The hut wardens know you will be hungry and so dinner is very hearty.
 Still feeling peckish?
-The snack bar has Pringles for sale, and they have never tasted better than at 2,662 meters above sea level
+The snack bar has Pringles for sale, and they have never tasted better than at 2,662 meters above sea level.

 You’ll notice that the logo of the Cabane de Praflueri has a very large Ibex on it, and that’s for good reason.
 If you didn’t see any Ibex on the walk in, make sure you keep your eyes peeled as the sun begins to set.
 The hut keepers keep a salt lick on a small rock on the western side of the building.
 Some nights there can be up to 15 ibex hopping around after the salt.